avicnotes/hyde/_posts/2019-04-30-host-a-html-page-on-localhost.md

 date: 2019-04-30T17:05:54+00:00
 author: avic
 layout: post
-description: You will learn how to use Python, PHP and NODEJS host a HTML page on localhost.
-You don't need to know any of these three languages to run a HTML page on local host.
+description: You can host and run a HTML page on local host using either Python, PHP and NODEJS.
+Type php -S localhost:8000 on the terminal.
+Type http://localhost:8000 on a browser to view your HTML website.
 permalink: /host-a-html-page-on-localhost/
 categories:
   - HTML